 The Secret In My Photography Sauce

-I love it when people write to me and ask me where to start, how I got started and which camera should they use?
+I love it when people write to me and ask me where to start, how I got started in Photography and which camera should they use?

 Like many of you out there I started with an inkling, a whiff of an idea I might like photography and took one step at a time.
 Each decision led me to the next step and to the next learning.